 Living outside Playa Del Carmen?

 If you cannot find what you are looking for in Playa Del Carmen, what about the surrounding towns?
 Here is a look at where expats have moved to in the Yucatan Peninsula.
 These options might give you something to think about or reaffirm your desire for living in Playa Del Carmen.
+Here is also a video and article about beachfront real estate in the Riviera Maya.

 Real Estate in Playa Del Carmen